vdthatte/ios-swift-cheatsheet/README.md

 # Swift Cheatsheet
-Compilation of some of the most commonly used stuff while I develop apps
+Compilation of some of the most commonly used stuff while I develop apps.

 ### Unwind to Previous Screen
 ```Swift